 Thought to be the descendants of the Africans, they are known to have migrated out of Africa around 60,000 years ago.
 They are pygmies, divided into ten major tribes.
 They are closely related to the other tribes of the Andaman Islands but have a different kind of culture.
 They were the tribe largest in number with a population estimation of about 2,000 to 6,600.
 They, however, suffered great losses at the hands of warfare with the European colonists who tried to dominate them.
 They also suffered diseases and many died during the hunting sessions.
 In the year 2010, only 52 of them were known to be alive.
 Much of their tribal and linguistic distinctions had faded off, and they emerged as a single tribe.
 Now they have a mixed Indian, Burmese and aboriginal culture.

-Till the late 18th century they strictly avoided contacts with the outside world going to the extent of killing shipwrecked foreigners.
+Till the late 18th century they strictly avoided contact with the outside world going to the extent of killing shipwrecked foreigners.
 However, by the late 18th century the British reigned here.
 That was when it was known that they were sub-divided into ten tribes with 200 to 700 individuals in each tribe.
 They lived at all the Andaman Islands except Little Andaman and Rutland Island.
 When these regions were invaded by the British, their culture seemed to be challenged.
 There was a sharp decline in their population when their contacts with foreign colonists became more concentrated.
 Together with that, they were also affected by the diseases, introduced in their land by the outsiders, to which they had no immunity.
 There were cases of the tribal killing their own members because they feared that the diseases might be contagious.

 After the Independence of India, their number declined further.
-In 1969 there were only 23 left, who were then shifted to the Strait Island.
+In 1969 there were only 23 left, who were then shifted to Strait Island.
 Slowly their number increased.
 By 1995 they had many individuals boasting of partly Indian or Burmese descent.

-Till the late 18th century their homeland was thought to have been located in the South Andaman Island.
+Till the late 18th century their homeland was thought to have been located in South Andaman Island.
 But soon as the Great Andamanese tribe was getting wiped out, the Jarawas extended their lands.
 They were known to have been detached with the outsiders, but by 1998 they frequented their contacts with the foreigners making it dangerous for them, in case they caught any disease.
-In spite of this they now regular contact the outsiders, either at the places where they live or at the local markets or hospitals.
+In spite of this, they now regularly contact the outsiders, either at the places where they live or at the local markets or hospitals.

 Their population has been greatly impacted by the Great Andaman Trunk road; both in positive and negative ways.
 They came to visit the settlements near the road and within a period of a few months, they came in contact with some dangerous but not fatal diseases.
 Their children now, however, go to school and are educated in the same manner as the children of the foreigners.